rbarker-dev/hedera-audit-setup/audit_template.md

 ### Features Section:
 - [ ] Disable Wiki
   - If it is in use, leave Wiki enabled.
 If not in use, remove functionality (uncheck Wiki option).
+Should be disabled whenever possible.
 - [ ] Enable Issues
 - [ ] Enable Preserve this Repository
 - [ ] Enable Discussions